JohnMurga/atom-workaronds/README.md

 # John's Atom Workarounds

-This plugin fixes issues that I know about in the Atom editor.
+This plugin fixed issues that I knew about in the Atom editor.

-I love Atom, but could not live with the issues when working on my code ...
+I love Atom, but could not live with the issues while working on my code.

-So I created this plugin most of the issues I had have been solved.
+So I created this plugin to solve most of the issues I had in one place.

-So currently, other than the added fonts ...
-The main issues fixed by this plugin are :
+But over time most got fixed, so now it just does the following :

++ Bundle my favorite fonts for whatever environment I use Atom in.
-+ Bundled fonts have issues with their alignment
++ Fix issues with bundled font alignment.

-In addition this plugin bundles my favorite free fonts :
++ Backup my Atom config.

+Bundled fonts are as follows :

 | In settings | Will map to |
 | --- | --- |